MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 ### -RemoveOrphanedHolds
 This parameter is available only in the cloud-based service.

-The RemoveOrphanedHolds parameter specifies the GUID of an non-existent In-Place Hold that you want to remove the mailbox from.
-This parameter is typically used to remove an inactive mailbox from an In-Place Hold that no longer exists in the organization, but the GUID for the hold is still applied to the inactive mailbox.
-If you specify an In-Place Hold that still exists, the cmdlet will return an error.
+The RemoveOrphanedHolds parameter specifies the GUID of an In-Place Hold that no longer exists but is still applied to a mailbox.
+This parameter is typically used to remove an inactive mailbox from an In-Place Hold that no longer exists, but the GUID for the hold is still applied to the inactive mailbox.
+If you specify an In-Place Hold that still exists, the cmdlet returns an error.
 In this case, you'll have to remove the inactive mailbox from the In-Place Hold.

 In an Exchange hybrid deployment,